Amine-ll/High-Earner-classifier/README.md

 # High-Earner-classifier
-•	Scope: predicted whether an individual income is more than $50k. \
+•	Scope: predicted whether an individual income is more than $50k. <br />
 •	Dataset: 32561 citizens/12 mixed attributes, CSV-format.
 •	The packages used: NumPy, Pandas, SciPy, Matplotlib/Seaborn, Scikit-learn.
 •	Cleaned the data: summarised them in histograms and box plots, kept outliers because of their rationality, transformed data anomalies (country, job).